 In 1883 a man named Thomas Dunn built a small feed store on, what is now, the corner of Quincy and Broadway.
-Across the way a land developer named James Cherry bought a quarter sections of land and began calling the area, and it's feed store, Cherrelyn.
+Across the way, a land developer named James Cherry bought a quarter section of land and began calling the area and its feed store, Cherrelyn.

 In 1905, Dr. Charles A. Bundsen establish a hospital to treat Swedish immigrants with tuberculosis.
-This hospital as called the Swedish Consumptive Sanatorium and would be the beginning of what is now Swedish Hospital.
-Through the years Swedish Hospital has built a reputation as the leader in the treatment of strokes and is a level 1 trauma center.
+This hospital is called the Swedish Consumptive Sanatorium and would be the beginning of what is now the Swedish Hospital.
+Through the years, Swedish Hospital has built a reputation as the leader in the treatment of strokes and is a level 1 trauma center.

-Around the time of newly paved roads, industry booms, and vast improvements in the medical field, Cherrelyn Animal Hospital was at it's genesis.
+Around the time of newly paved roads, industry booms, and vast improvements in the medical field, Cherrelyn Animal Hospital was at its genesis.
 Built in 1956, with doors opening shortly thereafter in 1957, Cherrelyn Animal Hospital has been a part of this community through the best and worst of times.
-We've grown and developed with, and because of, our community.
+We have grown and developed with, and because of, our community.
 With only 4 owners in 60 years, Cherrelyn has easily held fast to the aspirations and ideals of a community based on ingenuity, loyalty, and the American Dream.
-This city has grown and prospered in unimaginable ways through the hard work and dedication of it's residence and Cherrelyn Animal Hospital has been there, growing right along with it, since 1957.
+This city has grown and prospered in unimaginable ways through the hard work and dedication of its residence, and Cherrelyn Animal Hospital has been there, growing right along with it, since 1957.